-Earlier in his career, Gabe spent eight years working as a student affairs administrator at an array of institutions across the Northeast.
+Earlier in his career, Gabe spent eight years as a student affairs administrator at an array of institutions across the Northeast.
 His work focused on student conduct administration and assessment, and he also held roles in admissions, orientation, first-year experience programming, and fraternity and sorority affairs.
 He received the New Professional of the Year Award from the Association for Student Conduct Administration, and has presented at conferences hosted by the Association for the Study of Higher Education (ASHE), the National Association of Student Personnel Administrators (NASPA), and the American College Personnel Association (ACPA).
 Gabe received his Master of Education in Higher Education and Student Affairs Administration from the University of Vermont, and Bachelor of Science in Biology from Brandeis University.

 Pronouns: He, Him, His